-AND Ontario College of Teachers Sexual Abuse Prevention Program
+AND from the Ontario College of Teachers

+Sexual Abuse Prevention Program

 All Ontario Certified Teachers (OCTs) who were members in Good Standing as of January 3, 2022 are required to successfully complete the Sexual Abuse Prevention Program by Thursday, September 15, 2022.
+For the 2023-2024 school year this may be a requirement.